-In 1977, Acel, along with Wendell Rawls Jr., won journalism’s most prestigious award, the Pulitzer Prize.
-Acel also co-founded the National Association of Black Journalists and the local chapter, the Philadelphia Association of Black Journalists.
+In 1976, Moore and a partner, Wendell Rawls Jr., embarked on an investigative project about how residents at the Farview State Hospital were being assaulted by staffers assigned to protect them.
+Those stories received the Pulitzer Prize for investigative reporting in 1977.
+Moore also co-founded the National Association of Black Journalists and the local chapter, the Philadelphia Association of Black Journalists.

-He founded the workshop in 1985 as part of his lifelong commitment to open up journalism careers to multicultural high school students.
+He founded the workshop in 1984 as part of a lifelong commitment to help create a path to journalism careers for multicultural high school students.
 Over the years, hundreds of students have participated in the program.
 Many have taken jobs in the media; others have used the skills they learned to build successful careers in other fields.